 Another way to test your outlet is using a GFCI outlet testing device.
 You just plug it into the device, press the button on the tester, and see if your outlet trips.
 These devices are good for testing the wiring for both GFCI and standard electrical outlets.

 If you press the “Test” button and the circuit does not trip, then replace it as soon as possible.
 If the circuit does trip, but the “Reset” button won’t reset it, then it’s also time to replace your outlet.
-How Do I Install A GFCI Receptacle?
-Which GFCI Do I Use and Where?

 A malfunctioning GFCI outlet could also indicate that your circuit breaker has tripped, so make sure that you check that power is leading to the outlet first.